 You may also be lucky enough to spot some early blooming spring flowers such as plum blossoms, so be sure to keep an eye out for those!

 Chinese New Year in Shanghai – Visit Disneyland Shanghai

 Moving on from your more traditional Chinese New Year activities, Shanghai has more of an unusual offering in the form of a visit to Shanghai Disneyland.

 Yes, since the park opened in 2016 they have been holding special yearly events to mark the Lunar New Year.

-For 2022 “A Spring Festival Spectacular” will be held from January to February to celebrate the Year of the Tiger.
+For 2023 “A Spring Festival Spectacular” will be held from January to February to celebrate the Year of the Rabbit.